Propranolol: 7 things you should know

 Medically reviewed by Carmen Fookes, BPharm.
 Last updated on Dec 30, 2022.

-- Propranolol is a medicine that may be used in the treatment of some heart conditions and also to reduce tremor and prevent migraines.
-It exerts its effects by blocking beta receptors.
+- Propranolol is a medicine that may be used to treat certain heart conditions, reduce essential tremor, or prevent migraine.
+It works by blocking beta receptors.
 There are two types of beta receptors, beta-1 receptors (located in the heart) and beta-2 receptors (located in the bronchioles of the lungs and the arteries of skeletal muscle).

 - Propranolol blocks beta-1 receptors in the heart which slows the heart rate and decreases how hard the heart has to work to pump blood around the body, decreasing blood pressure.

-- Propranolol has a "nonselective" action - which means that it also blocks beta-2 receptors in the bronchioles, which can cause a narrowing of the bronchioles which may cause breathing difficulties in people with pre-existing lung disease.
+- Propranolol has a "nonselective" action.
+This means that it also blocks beta-2 receptors in the bronchioles, which can cause a narrowing of the bronchioles which may cause breathing difficulties in people with pre-existing lung disease.

 - Propranolol also has a membrane-stabilizing effect at higher dosages which can affect the electrical impulses of the heart, although is not thought to contribute much to its antiarrhythmic properties.

 - Experts are not sure how propranolol works to prevent migraines or tremors.

 - Propranolol belongs to a class of medicines known as beta-adrenergic blockers or beta-blockers.